Crestron/CH5ShellUtilitiesCli/src/cli/export-components/README.md

 ### Change Configuration Parameters

-All configuration parameters are available in the default.json file located at './shell-utilities/config/'
+All configuration parameters are available in the config.json file located at `./ch5-shell-utilities-cli/src/cli/export-components/files/config.json`.

 Parameters for "export:components" are

 - "requiredFolderPath": "./app/project/components/" - This indicates the folder path of the project component files.
-- "templatesPath": `./node_modules/@crestron/ch5-shell-utilities-cli/build/cli/delete-components/templates` - This indicates the path where the shell-utilities templates can be found.
 - "outputFileName": "exported-components.zip" - This indicates the output zip file name.
 - "outputTempFolderName": "Exported-Components-Code-Folder-Temp" - This indicates the temporary path created for copying output files.
 - "zipFolderName": "exported-components", - This is the name of the folder inside outputTempFolderName where the zip file will be created.